nickhalterman/cloud_resume_challenge/README.md

   This simple schema allowed me to store and update a single counter value.

-2. Build the Lamda function (Python)
+2. Build the Lambda function (Python)

   I wrote the Lambda function using **boto3** to: